This annual list of the best smoothie and juice bar franchises was revised and updated on January 1, 2022.

 Surf City Squeeze is franchised by Kahala Brands, a company with more than 29 restaurant franchise brands, which is itself a wholly-owned subsidiary of Canadian-based MTY Food Group.
 Founded by Kevin Blackwell in Phoenix, Arizona in 1988 and franchising since 1994, the number of locations has declined in recent years from 141 in 2011 to the last known reported total of 85 in 2018, none of which are company-owned and all of which are located in the US.

 Juice It Up! is health-conscious chain that presents itself as a wellness-focused lifestyle brand.
 The menu includes 10 classic smoothies, six specialty smoothies (and any smoothie can be converted into a bowl), 12 fresh-squeezed raw juices/blends/shots, seven bowls, 14 different toppings and boosts, and six different bottled cold-pressed juices and shots.

 In 2018, the chain was purchased by private investment group SJB Brands.
-Founded in Brea, California in 1995 and franchising since 1998, the number of locations has declined in recent years from a high of 103 in 2010 to the current total of 81 (down from the previously reported total of 84), of which one is company-owned and all are located in the US.
+Founded in Brea, California in 1995 and franchising since 1998, the number of locations has declined in recent years from a high of 103 in 2010 to the current total of 81 (same as the previously reported total), of which one is company-owned and all are located in the US.

 14. NrGize Lifestyle Café